mmp2/manifold-learning-examples/aspect-ratio.md

 The rectangle is the simplest possible manifold.
 The embedding algorithm will map data sampled from rectangles $(x_1,x_2)$ to points in $m=2$ with coordinates $v_1,v_2$ **MMP decision point: use 0-indexed coordinates?
 I think YES**

-*figure -- see handwritten notes *
+*figure -- see handwritten notes *  embedding alg x aspect ratio x complete figures (all pairs e-vectors)

 Swiss roll
 ----------